 07 of 07

 Optional No-Sew Method

 For a quick and easy hem, you can always try the no-sew method using fusion tape.
-Fusion tape is a fusible material that has an adhesive coating which will bond the fabric together without sewing.
+Fusion tape is a fusible material that has an adhesive coating that will bond the fabric together without sewing.
 It is kind of like double-stick tape but activated with heat.
 Fusible tape will come pre-cut in strips and ready to apply to a project like a hem.
-In fact, it is also known as 'hem tape'.
+In fact, it is also known as "hem tape."

 Follow all directions that come with your fusible material as the application may vary.
 It is a good idea to try a little bit at a time to test what kind of pressure and heat you need to apply with the iron for the best bond.